beemirang/deepend/README.txt

 correct these issues.

-Deepend is intended to be portable to any platform that supports Ada95, Ada 2005 or Ada 2012 compilation, and in theory, any Ada95, Ada 2005,  or Ada 2012 compiler should be able to compile the code since there are no dependencies on vendor specific run-time libraries.
+Deepend is intended to be portable to any platform that supports Ada95, Ada 2005, Ada 2012, or Ada 2022 compilation, and in theory, any Ada95, Ada 2005, Ada 2012, or Ada 2022 compiler should be able to compile the code since there are no dependencies on vendor specific run-time libraries.

 It should also be possible to compile Deepend for any target system, since Deepend does not rely on any OS-specific support.